searchlight/icinga-operator/docs/guides/plugin/webhook-plugin.md

 # Check Custom Webhook

 Searchlight supports adding custom check using SearchlightPlugin CRD.
 No longer you have to build binary and attach it inside Icinga container.
-Simply you can write a HTTP server and tell your Check command to call that HTTP server.
+Simply you can write a HTTP server and tell your check command to call that HTTP server.

 ```yaml
 apiVersion: monitoring.appscode.com/v1alpha1